-- State and Local Government Cybersecurity

-Act (2019) Encourages national cybersecurity

-watchdogs to share information regarding

-cybersecurity threats, vulnerabilities, and

-breaches.
-Helps bolster all levels of

-government defense from sophisticated

-cyberattacks.

-- Executive Order 13636: Improving Critical Infrastructure Cybersecurity (2013) - Increases the volume, timeliness, and quality of cyber threat information sharing.

-- PPD-21, Critical Infrastructure Security and Resilience (2013) - Directs the creation of a situational awareness capability to address physical and cyber aspects of how critical infrastructure is functioning, understand the consequences of attacks to critical infrastructure, and improve the relationship between private critical infrastructure companies and government regulators to improve cybersecurity efforts.
+Infrastructure Security and Resilience (2013)

+- Directs the creation of a situational awareness capability to address physical and cyber aspects of how critical infrastructure is functioning, understand the consequences of attacks to critical infrastructure, and improve the relationship between private critical infrastructure companies and government regulators to improve cybersecurity efforts.

+- National Security Presidential Directive

-- NSPD 54, Cybersecurity Policy (2008) -
+(NSPD) 54, Cybersecurity Policy (2008) -

-Focused on defining the federal role of extending cybersecurity into critical infrastructure domains, developing global supply chain risk management, and coordinating research and development efforts; contained broad mandates, directing the Secretary of Homeland Security to "conduct outreach to the private sector on cybersecurity threat and vulnerability information."
+Defines the federal cybersecurity role in

+critical infrastructure domains, developing

+global supply chain risk management, and

+coordinating research and development

+efforts; contained broad mandates, directing

+the Secretary of Homeland Security to

+"conduct outreach to the private sector on

+cybersecurity threat and vulnerability

+information."

 - Defense Industrial Base Cybersecurity

 Program, pursuant to 32 CFR Part 236 (2007)

 Voluntary program that allows the

 Department of Defense to share classified and unclassified cyber threat information with defense industrial base participants in near real-time.

-- Homeland Security Act of 2002 Established within the Department of Homeland Security a Directorate for Information Analysis and
+- Homeland Security Act of 2002 Established within the Department of Homeland Security a Directorate for Information Analysis and Infrastructure Protection, which mandated,